erikeldridge/app-quality-cookbook/service/vm.md

 Observe your server running in the VM handles the request.

+## Learn more

-We used an Ubuntu VM for this book to simplify our initial setup and because we needed a desktop.
+We used an Ubuntu VM for this book to simplify our initial setup and because we needed a desktop for our IDE.
 Going forward, we can use a tool like [Docker](https://www.docker.com/) to just provide a "container" for a service.
-We can use [Vagrant](http://docs.vagrantup.com/v2/provisioning/docker.html) to host the container locally, and a platform like [AWS](https://aws.amazon.com/blogs/aws/cloud-container-management/) or [Kubernetes](http://kubernetes.io/), to host the container remotely.
+We can use [Vagrant](http://docs.vagrantup.com/v2/provisioning/docker.html) or [boot2docker](http://boot2docker.io/) to host the container locally, and a platform like [AWS](https://aws.amazon.com/blogs/aws/cloud-container-management/) or [Kubernetes](http://kubernetes.io/), to host the container remotely.